-Thank you for participating in the .
+Thank you for participating in .

 Purpose of Study